Limpopo places to see | Limpopo Tourist Attractions | Limpopo Tourism

 Letaba Elephant Museum

-They have a life size elephant statue at the entrance, a full-sized elephant skeleton, the tusks of six the famous eight and lots of spectacular ivory tusks inside.
+Located in the Kruger National Park at Letaba Camp (close to Phalaborwa Gate) this is an amazing museum, with a life size elephant statue at the entrance, a full-sized elephant skeleton, the tusks of six the famous eight and many spectacular ivory tusks inside.

 The museum covers elephant evolution, biology, behaviour, ecology and research.
 It also showcases the ivory of eight of Kruger's greatest tuskers (including six of the Magnificent Seven).